-2012: After losing his No. 1 GK position coming back from Olympic qualifying with the U-23 U.S. Men’s squad, Hamid would reclaim his starting status on 5/5, featuring in 23 of United’s 24 remaining regular-season games.
-Hamid set career highs in shutouts (8), goals against average (1.03), saves (88) and wins (13).
-Additionally, Hamid’s saves percentage (77.9%) was best among all goalkeepers in MLS (minimum of 30 saves) and a club single-season record.
-In the final regular-season match, Hamid tied his career high of saves in a single game (8) in a critical 1-1 draw against the Chicago Fire that saw United capture the No. 2 playoff seed in the Eastern Conference.
+*2012: _After losing his No. 1 GK position coming back from Olympic qualifying with the U-23 U.S. Men’s squad, Hamid would reclaim his starting status on May 5.
+Hamid went on to feature in 23 of United’s 24 games (minimum of 30 saves) and a club single-season record.
+In the final regular-season match, Hamid tied his career high of saves in a single game (eight) in a critical 1-1 draw against the Chicago Fire on Oct.
+27. The draw allowed United to capture the No. 2 playoff seed in the Eastern Conference.

-2011: Solidifying his position as United’s first-choice goalkeeper, Hamid rebounded strongly from offseason shoulder surgery by starting 28 league games for the Black-and-Red in 2011.
-In 2,392 minutes of action, Hamid compiled an overall MLS record of 7-9-10, posting 77 saves and a 1.39 goals-against-average mark.
-He earned his first shutout of the season on 4/16 at Toronto FC in a 3-0 win, and he went on to compile seven clean sheets overall.
-The United Academy product was rewarded for his continued success with inclusion in Jurgen Klinsmann’s United States Men’s National Team throughout the year (see international section).
+2011: Solidifying his position as United’s first-choice goalkeeper, Hamid rebounded strongly from offseason shoulder surgery by starting 28 league games for the Black-and-Red.
+In 2,392 minutes of action, Hamid compiled an overall MLS record of 7-9-10.
+On the season, he tallied 77 saves and a 1.39 goals-against-average mark.
+He earned his first shutout on April 16 at Toronto FC in a 3-0 win; he compiled seven clean sheets overall.
+The United Academy product was rewarded for his continued success with a spot on Jürgen Klinsmann’s U.S. Men’s National Team throughout the year.

-2010: Hamid became the youngest goalkeeper in MLS history to win a League contest on 5/5 against Kansas City in a 2-1 victory at RFK Stadium, beating the previous record held by former New York netminder Tim Howard.
-The 19 year-old was 3-5 in eight games for United, posting one shutout and 20 saves en route to a 1.25 goals against average mark.
-Hamid made his final appearance of the season against Columbus on 9/4 at RFK Stadium in a 1-0 defeat before undergoing successful season-ending surgery to repair a torn labrum in his right shoulder.
+2010: *Hamid became the youngest goalkeeper in MLS history to record a victory with a 2-1 win against Kansas City on May 5.
+Hamid beat the previous record held by former New York goalkeeper and USMNT standout Tim Howard.
+The 19-year-old was 3-5-0 in eight games for United, posting one shutout and 20 saves en route to a 1.25 goals-against-average mark.
+He underwent successful season-ending surgery to repair a torn labrum in his right shoulder.